Meeja Law

 This weekend I’m very much looking forward to a day in Birmingham at the Talk About Local / N0tice 2012 “unconference”.
 My current research project focuses on national newspapers and media law/regulation and I’m keen to extend my view to … Continue reading

-Reblogged from Inforrm's Blog: There is no need for statutory media regulation because there are a whole range of statutory controls that presently exist, Lord Hunt of Wirral said at the launch of the new edition of McNae’s Essential Law … Continue reading
+Inforrm's Blog There is no need for statutory media regulation because there are a whole range of statutory controls that presently exist, Lord Hunt of Wirral said at the launch of the new edition of McNae’s Essential Law for Journalists … Continue reading

 Digital forensics